MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 ## SSO user experience in Teams

-App users sign in to Teams using either personal Microsoft account or Microsoft 365 account.
-You can take advantage of this account, and use SSO to authenticate and authorize the app users.
+The app users sign in to Teams using either personal Microsoft account or Microsoft 365 account.
+You can take advantage of this account and use SSO to authenticate and authorize the app users.

 &nbsp;&nbsp;&nbsp;&nbsp; :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/teams-sso-ux.png" alt-text="SSO user experience in a Teams tab app":::

 - Teams authenticates and stores the identity of its app user.
 - Your tab app uses the stored identity of the app user who is already validated by Teams.
-- The app user needs to give consent to Teams for using the identity to access for using your tab app.
+- The app user needs to give consent to Teams for using the identity to access your tab app.
 - The app user can access the app on web, desktop, or mobile client.

 You can view here an example of user experience with SSO in a tab app: